Triumph Gear Position Sensors Analyzed

 Gear Position Sensor Schematic

 The simplified schematic in Figure 3 below depicts the gear position sensor's internal circuit.
-The transistors marked Q1-Q7 are actually hall effect switches that are positioned in a circular pattern around the center of the unit so that the small magnet rotates over, and activates, them in sequence.
+The transistors marked Q1-Q7 are hall effect switches that are positioned in a circular pattern around the center of the unit so that the small magnet rotates over, and activates, them in sequence.